 There are two general types of airtime: “floater” and “ejector.”
 Floater air refers to the more gentle variety during which riders slowly rise out of their seats and float above them.
-It has also been described as a “butterflies-in-your-stomach” sensation.
+It is also described as a “butterflies-in-your-stomach” sensation.
 The more menacing sounding ejector air describes the sudden, somewhat violent burst of air that might send coaster riders slamming upwards into their restraints.
-There are fans of both (we are partial to floater air).
+There are fans of both.
+(We are partial to floater air.)

 Two factors that can influence airtime on roller coasters are their height and speed.
 Exceptionally fast and tall coasters, however, do not necessarily deliver a lot of airtime.
 In fact, some of the world’s tallest, as well as fastest coasters offer relatively little in the way of airtime.
+(For example, the 300-foot-tall, 93-mph Millennium Force is relatively airtime-free.)
 The design of the hills and other elements have much more to do with airtime than sheer height and speed.

 Examples of Coasters that Deliver Airtime

 Steel hypercoasters (rides with lifts hills of about 200 to 250 feet and no inversions) are designed for speed and airtime.
 Three of the best, and ones that deliver glorious pops of floater air are:

 Wooden coasters are sometimes known for their ejector air.
 Two that offer plenty of airtime are: